 2MC is an operational partner of Circulate Capital, an impact-focused investment management firm financing companies, projects and infrastructure that prevent ocean plastic

-SecondMuse and Circulate Capital launched The Incubator Network initiative to accelerate solutions to ocean plastic waste by partnering with existing incubators.
-Launched at the Ocean Partnership Summit alongside the 2018 G7 Environment Ministerial Meeting, the Incubator Network has been developed in partnership with Ocean Conservancy, a leading ocean protection nonprofit.
+SecondMuse and Circulate Capital launched The Incubation Network initiative to accelerate solutions to ocean plastic waste by partnering with existing incubators.
+Launched at the Ocean Partnership Summit alongside the 2018 G7 Environment Ministerial Meeting, the Incubation Network has been developed in partnership with Ocean Conservancy, a leading ocean protection nonprofit.
 This initiative is supported by a new grant from the U.S. State Department.
 For SecondMuse, the initiative builds on more than a decade of leadership in the global innovation space, building financially meaningful and self-sustaining economic systems we know as economies of the future.

-The Incubator Network’s first project, the Surabaya Ocean Plastic Prevention Accelerator (OPPA), is also supported by the Australian Government’s Department of Foreign Affairs and Trade.
+The Incubation Network’s first project, the Surabaya Ocean Plastic Prevention Accelerator (OPPA), is also supported by the Australian Government’s Department of Foreign Affairs and Trade.
 In the spirit of collaboration championed by SecondMuse across all of our programs, this new initiative looks to leverage a diverse range of partners to provide incubation, technical assistance and capacity building.

 Knowledge & Innovation Exchange Fund

 Led research & design for $60m Global Partnership for Education Fund